All Episodes

 He chaired a hearing today of the House Committee on Financial Services.

-The bill we passed that is accompanied by uh a requirement that any profit that is made on those loans be returned to the federal government uh in varying percentages for the first five years, and even more by the fact that uh the federal government then takes the House.
+The bill we passed that is accompanied by a requirement that any profit that is made on those loans be returned to the federal government in varying percentages for the first five years, and even more by the fact that the federal government then takes the house.

 This is not a free ride for that new borrower.

-We specifically put in that bill of authority to the Secretary of the Treasury to buy whole loans or mortgage bank securities to make us the lender, to make us the owner so we could do these kind of reductions.
+We explicitly put in that bill authority to the Secretary of the Treasury to buy whole loans or mortgage-banked securities to make us the lender, to make us the owner, so we could do these kinds of reductions.

 Again, the distinction seems to be between obviously owners and services.

-That's a question now that we will have to address.
+That's a question now that we will have to address, and it will involve using the second 350.

 Yeah, let me translate this for you.

-He's he he made this speech after Paulson went out there and basically said, you know what, we're not we're not gonna do what we originally gonna do.
+He made this speech after Paulson went out there and basically said, you know what, we're not going to do what we were originally going to do.

-We're not we're not gonna buy up the bad paper.
+We're not going to buy up the bad paper.

-Uh started begging the banks to start lending, and then you know we're talking about bailing out uh credit card companies and auto companies.
+And then we're talking about bailing out credit card companies and auto companies.

-So Barney is saying here uh we explicitly put in the bill authority to the Secretary of the Treasury to buy uh these mortgage backed securities to make us the lender, the owner.
+So Barney is saying here, we explicitly put in the bill authority to the Secretary of the Treasury to buy these mortgage-backed securities to make us the lender, the owner.

-A number of my friends were concerned that uh this would be a problem, that Bank of America was too big, and I was asked with some consternation by one person with whom I've worked on some issues, how I could justify supporting the Bank of America buying countrywide.
+And I was asked with some consternation by one person with whom I've worked on some issues how I could justify supporting the Bank of America buying countrywide.

-The disaster that was uh inflicted on the country by countrywide was deep seated.
+The disaster that was inflicted on the country by countrywide was deep-seated.

 I think Bank of America did a useful thing.